 What Else Might Happen At The Daily Scrum?

 Many teams use the time right before the daily scrum to decide which product backlog items (stories) are done.
 This makes sense because the daily scrum is focused on the work, often called tasks or sub-tasks.
 If there is a product backlog item that has no remaining tasks, then implicitly the development team believes they are done.
 For an item to be considered done, we really want the entire team to agree.
 In this way, each member of the team contributes to the decision and is accountable.
 We want the whole team to own the ‘done’ decision.
 If someone says the item isn’t done, then we’ve just discovered some remaining work.
 The team will likely to include that work in the plan they make at the daily scrum.

 Adding or removing product backlog items from the sprint could happen as well during the daily scrum.
 We do not want the business or the product owner to push scope change onto the team, but it’s perfectly acceptable for the team to pull a scope change from the product owner.
 For example, if it’s now clear the team will not be able to complete all the stories they originally committed to, it’s a good idea to ask the product owner which product backlog item they would like to sacrifice.
 The development team can refocus their efforts on the remaining items, thus increasing the chances that those will get done.
 Similarly, the team might realize they will complete the last of their committed product backlog items today, and there is time left in the sprint.
-They would ask to the product owner what they should start on next.
+The developers would ask the product owner what product backlog item they should start on next.

 At the daily scrum, the development team will inspect and adapt for the sake of the sprint.
 They will adjust what work is to be done, and by whom, in order to have the best possible outcome this sprint.
 It supports self-organization, team ownership and accountability for delivering on their sprint goal.